 - New county records (the species page does not list a record for that county)

-- New USGS quad records for the Maryland Plant Atlas
+- New USGS quad records

 - Photos that improve on the quality of photos shown on a species page

 - Any photo that shows a different element of the species.
 For plants, this might included close-ups of leaves, flowers, or seeds.
 For birds, this could be different plumages, nests, or interesting behaviors.
 Photos of predator/prey relationships are always of interest.